-What is defamation, libel and slander?
+What is defamation, libel, and slander?

-Whether you are the victim of internet defamation or being wrongfully accused of internet defamation, you need to understand the law.
+Whether you are the victim of internet defamation or being wrongfully accused of online defamation, you need to understand the law.
 In order for a comment, post or article to constitute internet libel, the following elements must typically be met:

 - The first thing you must prove is that the statement constitutes a false statement of fact.
 A fact is different than an opinion.
 A fact can be proven true or false.
 Opinions are typically not actionable as defamation.

 - The false statement of fact must harm your reputation.
 There are many false statements posted across the internet.
 In order to constitute libel, a statement must not only be false but must harm you or your company’s reputation and cause harm.